Profiling Workflow

 • Intel Gaudi Profiling subsystem - A low-level profiling method that offers fine-grained details of the Gaudi device.

-• Recommended for advanced users who are more familiar with Gaudi_architecture.
+• Recommended for advanced users who are more familiar with Gaudi Architecture.

 • Useful for examining specific compute core utilization and performing time-slice analysis of each operation running on the device.